The 36 Man Utd players under Ferguson that became managers

 Stapleton spent three years as player-manager at Bradford City in the fourth division before being sacked by the club in 1994.

-He had a nine-month spell in charge of the New England Revolution in the MLS but has not taken up any further roles since then.
+He had a nine-month spell in charge of the New England Revolution in the MLS but has not taken up any further roles since then – although he was assistant manager for the Jordan national team for a short period.

 Davenport took over the manager’s hotseat at Macclesfield Town in 2000 but was sacked after refusing to work alongside a new joint-manager.